 "OK, let's get to the heart of the matter.
 What did the Albanian mob do to you?
 Did they hurt you?"

 Angel went silent for several seconds, looking down at her tablet computer.
-When she looked up, her eyes had watered.
+When she looked up, her eyes watered ever so slightly.
 Mac realized he had touched a nerve.
 She started typing again.

 "I am not here to discuss the reasons for my activities.
 I have something more important to tell you."

 "I'm listening."

+Angel had prepared a text message for Mac.
+She just touched a screen icon to start it.

-"The Albanians are planning to receive a shipment of twenty-five hundred pounds of Chinese fentanyl tomorrow night.
+"The Albanians will receive twenty-five hundred pounds of Chinese fentanyl tomorrow night.
 The shipment is aboard a Beckman Trucking Company Tesla Truck, Oregon License plate MJ-2487K.
 It arrived by boat from China on June 30th.
 The Portland, Oregon shipping terminal is corrupt, and customs officials did not correctly search this shipping container; bribery, I assume.

-The mob loaded the container , along with another one, on the Beckman truck and programmed it to drive here on autopilot.
+The mob loaded the container on the Beckman truck and programmed it to drive here on autopilot.
 It will arrive tomorrow at 10:30 p.m. at the Brownman Trucking Yard at 5205 West Lake Street in Melrose Park.
 The rail yard to the west and buildings and trees to the east will shield the transfer.

-The Albanians will be there in a black step van.
+The Albanians will arrive in a black step van.
 The Beckman truck will stop, and a mob driver will enter the cab and manually steer it to the lot's back.
 I should also mention that they are planning ten people for this operation, all armed.
 Eight will be carrying assault rifles.
 It will be dark there, not much moon.
-I'm guessing twenty-five hundred pounds of fentanyl might be worth $45200 million or more.
+I'm guessing twenty-five hundred pounds of fentanyl might be worth $200 million or more.
 This much fentanyl will kill a lot of people."

 Angel rummaged through her canvas bag and produced a laminated sheet, computer printed on both sides, with all the details she had given him.
 She handed it to him.